open-xml-templating/docxtemplater/docs/source/api.rst

     getZip()

         This will return you the zip that represents the docx.
 You can then call `.generate` on this to generate a buffer, string , ... (see https://stuk.github.io/jszip/documentation/api_jszip/generate.html)

+    attachModule(module)

+        This will attach a module to the docxtemplater instance, which is usually used to add new generation features (possibility to include images, HTML, ...).
+Pro modules can be bought on https://docxtemplater.com/

+        This method can be called multiple times, for example : `doc.loadZip(zip).attachModule(imageModule).attachModule(htmlModule)`